arto-b/BST_Demo/README.md

 1. Open the solution in Visual Studio.
 2. Build the solution.
-3. Run the program to view the BST demonstration output.
+3. Run the program (BinarySearchTree.cpp) to view the BST demonstration output.

 ## Project Structure